AylinNaebzadeh/AylinNaebzadeh.github.io/_posts/2022-2-23-Post-MeasureIt.md

 > another.
 We do so by going back to the first call.
 So, we pass the input array twice instead of once.

 <!-- end of the quote -->
 Now if we want to talk about LINQs.
 Sometimes they can be really helpful and easy to read, but it can not always make the performance better.
 And if we don't know the implementation of a LINQ function, so maybe it is better not to use it.
-For example in this simple algorithm, a simple `for` loop works much faster than `.Sort` and `.Aggregate()` mehtods.
+For example in this simple algorithm, a simple `for` loop works much faster than `.Sum()` and `.Aggregate()` mehtods.
+Also the difference between these 2 LINQ methods, can be because of their structure.
+Every time that `.Aggregate()` is called two variables(like `ele1` and `ele2`) must be passed to it.

 ***
 ### The second assumption(Aysa)